brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 * you have automated components of your system that utilize JSON format
 * you have JSON validation that would be difficult to refactor
 * you use MEAN stack and enjoy the convenience of having JavaScript everywhere
+* JSON is more battle-tested, and easier to debug due to wealth of resources
+* Unknown potential issues with Protobuf

 In general, I'm impressed with Protobuf and find it a very interesting alternative to XML and JSON.
 When I have some more time I plan to test the relative performance of this serialization format with larger objects, to find an accurate way to include network latency into the test, and to include XML in these benchmark tests as well.